 While it may be a touch outdated, I’m sure many of you have used this term at least once, usually when coming home from a nice holiday abroad.
 The word comes from the Hindi-Urdu word “vilāyatī”, which means “foreign” and was used as a term of endearment for British troops stationed in India.

 If you’re a fan of video games, or you’re a pirate, then you’ve probably used this word to describe the rewards you get for defeating a boss or finishing a level, but did you know this word also comes from India?
 It literally means “steal”, so not much has changed in the translation.

 I’ll admit this one comes up in my life more than it probably does in yours.
 It comes from an Old Norse word, “umboðsmaðr”, which means “commissary”, “representative” or “steward”.
-I’d really love to see a financial Viking one of these days.
+I’d really love to see a financial Viking one of these days (especially one that deals with travel insurance).
 In fact, the Vikings gave us an awful lot of words during their invasions of England (from 850 AD onwards, until they invented Ikea).
 These include “awkward”, “anger”, “cake”, “freckle”, “glove”, “husband” and “jolly”.
 In fact, the only country to give us more words is France (isn’t that nice of them?), thanks to the Norman Invasion of 1066.